 See the recipe card for quantities.

-Step 1: Wash the toor dal thoroughly and soak it in water for about 10-15 minutes.
+Step 1: Rinse and wash toor dal thoroughly and soak it in water for about 10-15 minutes.

 Step 2: In a pressure cooker, add the soaked dal, 2.5 cups of water, turmeric powder, and a pinch of salt.
 Cook for about 4-5 whistles until the dal is soft and mushy.

-Step 3: While the dal is cooking, peel and chop the raw green mango into small pieces.
+Step 3: While the dal is cooking, peel and chop the unripe green mango into small pieces.
 If the mango is too sour, you can adjust the quantity to suit your taste.

 Step 4: Once the dal is cooked, mash it with the back of the spoon or a masher